Final Fantasy IV: Development

-After completing Final Fantasy III in 1990, Square planned to develop two Final Fantasy games—one for the Famicom and the other for the forthcoming Super Famicom, to be known as Final Fantasy IV and Final Fantasy V respectively.
+After completing Final Fantasy III in 1990, Square planned to develop two Final Fantasy games—one for the Famicom and the other for the forthcoming Super Famicom, to be known as Final Fantasy IV and V respectively.
 Due to financial and scheduling constraints, Square dropped plans for the Famicom game and continued development of the Super Famicom version, retitled Final Fantasy IV.
 A mock-up screenshot of the cancelled title was produced for a Japanese magazine, but little other information exists about it.
 Series creator and director Hironobu Sakaguchi has stated that the Famicom version was approximately 80% complete and certain ideas were reused for the Super Famicom version.

 Final Fantasy IV was lead designer Takashi Tokita's first project at Square as a full-time employee.
 Before this, Tokita wanted a career as a theater actor, but working on the game made him decide to become a "great creator" of video games.
 Initially Hiromichi Tanaka, the main designer of Final Fantasy III, was also involved in the development of the game.
 However, Tanaka wanted to create a seamless battle system that had no separate battle screen and was not menu-driven, and since Final Fantasy IV was not going in that direction, he changed development teams to work on the action RPG Secret of Mana instead.
-According to Tanaka, he originally wanted Final Fantasy IV to have a "more action-based, dynamic overworld" but it "wound up not being" Final Fantasy IV anymore, instead becoming a separate project that eventually became Seiken Densetsu 2 (Secret of Mana), which was codenamed "Chrono Trigger" during development.
+According to Tanaka, he originally wanted the title to have a "more action-based, dynamic overworld" but it "wound up not being" Final Fantasy IV anymore, instead becoming a separate project that eventually became Seiken Densetsu 2 (Secret of Mana), which was codenamed "Chrono Trigger" during development.
 The development team of Final Fantasy IV contained 14 people in total, and the game was completed in roughly one year.